curityio/getting-started-authenticator/README.md

 ## Test Custom Logins

-An example user is created at the end of the [deployment data script](./resources/data-backup.sql).\
+An example user account is created at the end of the [deployment data script](./resources/data-backup.sql).\
 The user account includes custom attributes, and the plugin uses them during authentication:

 - Account ID: 12345678